-Adding a native video player to your website can boost user engagement, time-on-site and revenue.
+Adding a native video player to your website can boost user engagement, time-on-site, and revenue.
 However, there are many crucial decisions to make: in-stream or out-stream?
 Should you make it float on mobile?
 How big should the player be?
 Where should you place it?
-This guide will cover everything you need to ensure native video is a success on your website.
+This guide will cover everything you need to ensure native video header bidding is a success on your website.

 Native video player size